Holistic Facial Massage in Hampshire

 Facial massage supports the skin in several ways.

 It encourages blood flow, bringing warmth, oxygen and nutrients to the skin’s surface.
-This can leave the complexion looking brighter, fresher and more alive.
+This can leave your complexion looking brighter, fresher and more alive.

-It supports lymphatic movement, helping reduce the appearance of puffiness and fluid retention, especially around the eyes, cheeks and jawline.
+It supports lymphatic movement, helping reduce the appearance of puffiness and fluid retention, especially around your eyes, cheeks and jawline.

-It works with the facial muscles, helping soften areas of habitual tension such as the jaw, brow, forehead, temples and around the mouth.
+It works with your facial muscles, helping soften areas of habitual tension such as the jaw, brow, forehead, temples and around the mouth.

-And it creates movement through the tissues of the face, which can leave the skin looking more lifted, relaxed and radiant.
+It also creates movement through the tissues of the face, which can leave your skin looking more lifted, relaxed and radiant.

-This isn’t about forcing the skin into an artificial result.
-It is about helping the skin and face return to a better state of flow.
+This isn’t about forcing your skin into an artificial result.
+It’s about helping your skin and face return to a better state of flow.

-We hold so much emotion in our face, neck and shoulders.
+We hold so much emotion in the face, neck and shoulders.

-The jaw clenches.
-The brow tightens.
-The forehead lifts.
-The mouth compresses.
-The eyes strain.
-The temples grip.
-The shoulders rise.
-The neck braces.
+Your jaw clenches.
+Your brow tightens.
+Your forehead lifts.
+Your mouth compresses.
+Your eyes strain.
+Your temples grip.
+Your shoulders rise.
+Your neck braces.

 And often, we don’t even realise we’re doing it.

 Over time, these small repeated expressions and holding patterns can contribute to the way the face settles.
-The muscles become used to being contracted.
+Muscles become used to being contracted.
 The skin above them is folded again and again.
-Areas of the face can start to look tense, tired or drawn, even when we’re resting.
+Areas of the face can start to look tense, tired or drawn, even when we are resting.

-It’s definitely not about chasing perfection or trying to remove every line.
-I focus on helping the face look like you, but when you’re rested, calm and happy.
+And it’s definitely not about chasing perfection or trying to remove every line.
+My focus is helping your face look like you, but when you’re rested, calm and happy.

 Facial massage and the nervous system